Tosaaaki/piphawk-ai/README.md

 Piphawk AI is an automated trading system that uses the OANDA REST API for order management and integrates OpenAI models for market analysis.
 The project provides a REST API for monitoring and runtime configuration as well as a job runner that executes the trading logic at a fixed interval.

+## System Overview

+Piphawk AI consists of the following components:

+- **Job Runner** – periodically fetches market data, calculates indicators and places orders based on AI analysis.
+- **REST API** – exposes status endpoints and allows runtime configuration via FastAPI.
+- **React Frontend** – optional dashboard located under `piphawk-ui/`.
+- **SQLite Database** – stores trade history and parameter changes.

+The backend resides in the `backend/` directory and is designed to run either directly with Python or inside Docker containers.
+Configuration values are loaded from environment variables and optional YAML files under `config/`.

 ## Setup

 1. **Clone the repository**